This game is not licensed nor produced by Hasbro, Inc., producers of MONOPOLY® game equipment & related marketing

 THE OLDEST KNOWN FORMAL MONOPOLY GAME - 97 Years Old

-THE 1920 PHILADELPHIA FOLK MONOPOLY GAME is an original almost 100 year old MONOPOLY game that was created in the fall of 1920.
-It reflects the 1920 Philadelphia, PA area, especially the Main Line western suburbs around Haverford College.
-The game set was created by two sons of an old Main Line Quaker family who were members of the Haverford College classes of 1922 & 1924.
+THE 1920 PHILADELPHIA FOLK MONOPOLY GAME is an original nearly 100 year old MONOPOLY game created in the fall of 1920.
+It reflects the 1920 Philadelphia, PA area, especially the Main Line western suburbs near Haverford College.
+The game set was created by two sons of an old Main Line Quaker family who were members of Haverford College classes 1922 & 1924.
 The game was played with classmates at Haverford College and their nearby family home in Haverford, PA.